HackUDC-2024/.github/profile/README.md

 🛠 *Our Tools:*
 - Open-source and built on trust, we leverage FOSS tools like [doctr](https://github.com/mindee/doctr) for OCR capabilities and [StableLM Zephyr-3b](https://huggingface.co/stabilityai/stablelm-zephyr-3b) from StabilityAI for generating insights, ensuring your data remains secure and private.

+📝 Why GPL?

+The GPL (GNU General Public License) is a popular choice for open-source projects like ours for several reasons:

+1. **Protects Freedom**: The GPL ensures that users have the freedom to use, study, modify, and distribute the software.

+2. **Community Collaboration**: By using the GPL, we encourage collaboration within the community.
+Anyone can contribute to the project, leading to faster development and innovation.

 💡 *Get Involved:*
 We believe in the power of community to drive innovation.
 Whether you're a developer, a data scientist, or just someone passionate about energy conservation, there's a place for you here.
 Explore [our projects](https://github.com/orgs/HackUDC-2024/repositories), contribute, and help us make energy management accessible to everyone.